 In some circumstances, a honeybee vacuum is used to draw bees into a netted box where they can be easily placed into a commercial beehive.
 Using a honeybee vacuum is not 100% effective because it leaves a few stragglers flying around.
 Sometimes vacuuming is necessary when honeybees must be removed immediately from a highly-populated area.
 For example, we removed bees from a tree in an outside beer garden in Westport using this method-- finishing in plenty of time for their nightly patrons to arrive.

 Once honey bees settle into a structure or tree, it is not easy to remove them.
 The sooner you call the better!
 Swarms are normally quite friendly but can turn on you and sting you if you try to kill them.
 In most cases, the on-surface swarm removal is free.
-We charge a small trip fee to help cover expenses and make it possible to use a $3M liability insurance policy to cover any accident that so far has never happened.
+We charge a small trip fee to help cover expenses.

 See swarm catch pictures here.